 After treatment, make sure to have regular screening tests with your doctor to look for any new abnormal cells.

 - If you are age 26 or younger, you can get the series of human papillomavirus (HPV) shots.
 It protects against the types of HPV that can cause anal dysplasia.
 If you are age 27 to 45 and haven't been vaccinated for HPV, ask your doctor if the vaccine is right for you.

 - Use latex condoms every time you have anal sex.
 Use them from the start to the end of sexual contact.
 This will help prevent HPV infection.

 - Limit your sex partners.
 Sex with one partner who has sex only with you can reduce your risk of getting a sexually transmitted infection (STI).

-- Tell your sex partners if you have HPV.
+- Tell any sex partners if you have HPV.
 Even if you don't have symptoms, you can still pass HPV to others.

 - Remember that people can spread HPV (and other STIs) even if they don't have symptoms.
-You and your partner(s) may want to get tested for STIs before having sex.
+You and any sex partners may want to get tested for STIs before having sex.